Definition of Crucifixion:

 Crucifixion was not only one of the most disgraceful forms of death, it was one of the most dreaded methods of execution in the ancient world.
 Accounts of crucifixions are recorded among early civilizations, most likely originating with the Persians and then spreading to the Assyrians, Scythians, Carthaginians, Germans, Celts and Britons.
-This type of capitol punishment was primarily reserved for traitors, captive armies, slaves and the worst of criminals.
-Crucifixion became common under the rule of Alexander the Great
+This type of capital punishment was primarily reserved for traitors, captive armies, slaves and the worst of criminals.
+Crucifixion became common under the rule of Alexander the Great (356-323 B.C.).

 Different Forms of Crucifixion:

 Detailed descriptions of crucifixions are few, perhaps because secular historians could not bear to describe the gruesome events of this horrible practice.
 However, archaeological finds from first century Palestine have shed a great deal of light on this early form of death penalty.
 Four basic structures or types of crosses where used for crucifixion: Crux Simplex, Crux Commissa, Crux Decussata, and Crux Immissa.

 The Crucifixion of Jesus Christ - Bible Story Summary: